fatihkc/ansible-vagrant-roles/jmeter/README.md

     ansible-playbook -i hosts site.yml

-    Then go to http://your_site_link:9000/sonar for SonarQube.
+Then use your JMeter with your GUI.